-All progress is evidenced through their learning Journal folder.
+All progress is evidenced through Evidence for Learning.

 Key Stage 4 and 5

 Key Stage 4 students build on the foundation of Key Stage 3 and in addition they begin to gather evidence of work experience opportunities through beginning the RARPA (Recognising and recording progress and achievement) pathway.
 Study programmes are designed to be relevant for every student, regardless of ability and complexity of need.

 Where possible, we have offered external work experience placements for students working within KS4/5.
 For those students where this process is not appropriate, alternative provision will be made, such as one off placements, supported placements and internal work related experience in and around school.